 Your dermatologist may hesitate to recommend some of these medications which have severe side effects and may be prescribed for a short period only.

-Approximately 30% of people with psoriasis have joint inflammation with mild symptoms of arthritis, commonly referred to as psoriatic arthritis.
+5-15% of patients with psoriasis have joint inflammation with mild symptoms of arthritis, commonly referred to as psoriatic arthritis.
 This condition causes inflammation and progressive damage to your joints.
 Psoriatic arthritis is common among psoriatic adults who are between 30-50 years old.

 Psoriasis is a skin condition that accelerates the growth of skin cells.
 The disease causes skin cells to build up rapidly on the surface of your skin, leading to the formation of red patches or scales that can sometimes be itchy and painful.
 Potential triggers of psoriasis include infections, stress, alcohol, smoking, certain medications, and skin injury.

 If you suspect you have developed psoriasis, make sure that you see an experienced dermatologist who will diagnose your skin condition and recommend an appropriate treatment method.

 Established in 2011, Singapore O&G Ltd (SOG) was formed with the vision of creating a specialist medical and surgical group catering to the healthcare needs of the modern woman, her children and her family.
 With clinics strategically located throughout Singapore, we give women and children easy access to high-quality, trusted healthcare services with a personal touch.

 Visit one of our specialists today to learn more about your health!